Back to Deals

 As we saw with the Business Platinum, you’ll earn the lion’s share in the first year, with the second batch awarded after you’ve paid the $799 annual fee once more.

 However, there’s a fairly hefty spending requirement of $10,000 in the first three months to earn 70,000 points.
-If that doesn’t pose a barrier, then now could be a good time to add a chunk of metal to your wallet.
+If that doesn’t pose a barrier, then now could be a good time to add this chunk of metal to your wallet.

 The offer isn’t the highest we’ve ever seen, but a the range of ongoing benefits on this card, you may also find value in keeping it around for a while.